AnanyaTyagi08/wowza82/README.md

 ## Hi there 👋

 🌱 I’m currently learning ... more about LLMs on both a theory and practical level to utilize them in projects.
-👯 I’m looking to collaborate on ... interesting projects.
-I love learning new things so I am always willing to learn about new technologies to be able to meaningfully contribute!
+👯 I’m looking to collaborate on ... innovative ventures.
+I love learning new things so I am always willing to learn about new technologies to be able to meaningfully contribute to an idea!

 <!--